-PREREQUISITES: Art 3 Drawing and Painting 2 or Ceramics and Sculpture 2 and teacher approval.
+PREREQUISITE: Art 3 Drawing and Painting 2 or Ceramics and Sculpture 2 and teacher approval.

 An advanced art course with projects based on personal exploration and interests.
-For the self-motivated student who is developing an artistic style.
-Students will use their own strengths and interests to complete teacher assigned projects by making choices in subject matter and media (with teacher direction and approval) in order to produce a large body of work.
+This course is designed for the self-motivated student who is developing an artistic style.
+Students will use their own strengths and interests to complete teacher assigned projects by making choices in subject matter and media (with teacher direction and approval) in order to produce a high quality body of work.

-• AP Art Independent Study
+• AP Studio Art 357200AW